From A Wiki of Ice and Fire

 - Tower of Dread

-- Wailing Tower, It contains storerooms on the ground floor and cavernous vaults beneath.
+- Wailing Tower contains storerooms on the ground floor and cavernous vaults beneath.

-- Tower of Ghosts, The postern gate and the ruined sept are located near it.
+- Tower of Ghosts is near the postern gate and the ruined sept.

-- Main Gate, Through the main gates, the walls are so thick that no less than a dozen murder holes are passed before one reaches the yard on the other side.
+- The Main Gate has walls so thick that no less than a dozen murder holes are passed before one reaches the yard on the other side.

-- East Gate, It's smaller than its main gate and located near the Tower of Ghosts.
+- The East Gat is smaller than the Main Gate and is located near the Tower of Ghosts.

-- Hall of the Hundred Hearths: The castle's Great Hall.
-It actually has only 34 or 35 hearths, and is said to be able to entertain an army.
+- The Hall of the Hundred Hearths is the castle's great hall.
+It has only thirty-four or thirty-five hearths, but is said to be able to entertain an army.
 Its floors are smooth slate and there are steps to two galleries above.

-- Kitchens: The kitchens are located in a round stone building with a domed roof.
-The building contains nothing but kitchens.
+- The Kitchens are located in a round stone building with a domed roof containing nothing but kitchens.
 The kitchens are as large as Winterfell's Great Hall.

-- Barracks Hall: Located above the armory, it is where the men-at-arms take their meals.
+- The Barracks Hall above the armory is where the men-at-arms take their meals.

-- Godswood: The walled Godswood covers over 20 acres.
+- The Godswood is walled over twenty acres.
 It has a small stream running through it.
 The heart tree appears to have a terrible visage full of hatred, with a twisted mouth and flaring eyes.
-It is located across the ward from where Barracks Hall and the Armory are.
+It is located across the ward from where the Barracks Hall and the Armory are.
 The heart tree has 13 deep marks carved into it dating to 130AL when Daemon battled Aemond in the Dance of the Dragons.
 These marks still bleed every spring.

-- Flowstone Yard: Men-at-arms exercise and drill and squires clean arms and armor here.
-It has lumpy surface and is located near the Wailing Tower.
-There is a covered gallery above the Flowstone Yard with arches looking towards it
+- Flowstone Yard is where men-at-arms exercise and drill and squires clean arms and armor.
+It has a lumpy surface and is located near the Wailing Tower.
+There is a covered gallery above the Flowstone Yard with arches looking towards it.

-- Bear Pit: The Bear Pit is ten yards across and five yards across, walled in stone, floored with sand, and encircled by six tiers of marble benches.
-It's located in the middle ward.
+- The Bear Pit is ten yards across and five yards across, walled in stone, floored with sand, and encircled by six tiers of marble benches.
+It is located in the middle ward.

-- Bathhouse: A low-ceilinged room filled with great stone tubs large enough to hold six or seven after the fashion of the Free Cities.
+- The Bathhouse is a low-ceilinged room filled with great stone tubs large enough to hold six or seven after the fashion of the Free Cities.
 The Bathhouse is made of stone and timber, with only one entrance to the room.

 Harren the Black